 It is noted that the renewal is allowed up to six (6) months after the expiry of the previous ten-year protection period by paying an additional renewal fee of 50% on the renewal fee.

-In case of non-timely renewal, the protection period of the national trademark expires and the Intellectual and Industrial Property Section proceeds with its strike-off from the trademarks register.
+In case of non-timely renewal, the protection period of the national trademark expires and the Intellectual Property Section proceeds with its strike-off from the trademarks register.